toxicity1985/izberg-api-php/README.md

 ####Delete

-Deletes an element from a specific ressource
+Deletes an element from a specific resource

 ```php
 $address = $izberg->get("address", 963)